slimnate/blog/_posts/2026-02-02-skill-progress.md

 Handling of custom colors involves a string replace of the original gradient colors with the custom color stops if provided.
 This method is not ideal, I think eventually I want the progress bars to be generated in code entirely, and just use string interpolation of provided gradient color stops, progress bar size, and other customizable properties for the progress bar.

-Sizing is handled by first generating the final image at a size of 48, parsing the result using `xmldom` library, resizing, and then converting back to a string.
+~~Sizing is handled by first generating the final image at a size of 48, parsing the result using `xmldom` library, resizing, and then converting back to a string.~~

+After publishing the first version of this article, I did some profiling and made some performance improvements based on the results.
+The main performance issue was using the `xmldom` parser library, when my desired result could be acheived with simple string replacement operations.
+Now the skill images are stored as a custom `SVG` object that simply wraps an svg string with some helper methods:
+- `sanitize()` - removes any xml headers
+- `setAttribute(name, value)` - Replace an arbitrary attribute value (used for size currently)
+- `replaceColor(oldColor, newColor)` - Replace a hex color in the source with a new one

+### New generate function
 ```ts
 /**
  * Generate the progress SVG for a given skill and level